Asura Coin (ASA) 1-Day Volume Tops $54.00

-Asura Coin (CURRENCY:ASA) traded up 10.7% against the U.S. dollar during the 1 day period ending at 7:00 AM ET on April 26th.
+Asura Coin (CURRENCY:ASA) traded up 3.1% against the U.S. dollar during the 1 day period ending at 23:00 PM ET on April 26th.
 One Asura Coin coin can now be bought for approximately $0.0003 or 0.00000001 BTC on popular exchanges.
-During the last week, Asura Coin has traded 13.9% lower against the U.S. dollar.
-Asura Coin has a market capitalization of $61,176.57 and $54.00 worth of Asura Coin was traded on exchanges in the last day.
+During the last week, Asura Coin has traded 1% higher against the U.S. dollar.
+Asura Coin has a market capitalization of $60,846.12 and $54.00 worth of Asura Coin was traded on exchanges in the last day.

 Here is how similar cryptocurrencies have performed during the last day: